mikowl/jekyll-mikowl/_posts/2013-05-22-6-photoshop-plugins-for-web-designers.markdown

 tags: photoshop, design
 ---

 I know a lot of folks are moving away from designing sites in photoshop and going straight to designing in the browser.
-I'm not that cool and still like designing in photoshop (I know I'm not the [only one](http://www.sazzy.co.uk/2012/02/why-i-cant-design-in-the-browser/)).
+I still like designing and coming up with rough comps in photoshop.
 I don't spend as much time getting things "pixel perfect" in a 960 grid as I did in the past, however, I like to design interfaces, color schemes, buttons, and come up with the overall look and feel of a site before moving to the browser.

 Lately I've been using a handful of plugins that improve my web design workflow.
 Here are a few worth checking out: